Immutability standard

 of $immutable

-can't be altered in public context without creating a new copy of the original object, which implies a new reference thus immutability.
+can't be altered in a public context without creating a new copy of the original object, which implies a new reference, thus ensuring immutability.

 # DeepCopy

-Chevere uses DeepCopy (opens new window) to provide deep copies of objects, which is needed when is not possible to rely in cloning for immutability.
+Chevere uses DeepCopy (opens new window) to provide deep copies of objects, which is needed when it is not possible to rely on cloning for immutability.

 method provides public access to a deep copy of $map